Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/manager/doc-management/010_boms.en.md

 Bills of Materials stand at the forefront of both BOMnipotents functionality and name.
 A BOM is a list of all components that make up a product.
 In the context of cybersecurity, the most prominent variant is the Software Bill of Materials (SBOM), but BOMs allow for more general considerations as well.

 > For BOM interactions beyond reading, you need the BOM_MANAGEMENT permission.
-The [User Management Section](/client/manager/user-management/) describes how it is granted.
+The section about [Access Management](/client/manager/access-management/) describes how it is granted.

 ## Uploading